lsst-dm/dmtn-056/design.rst

 | CONSTRAINT UNIQUE (visit_id, physical_sensor_id)                                     |
 +--------------------+------+----------------------------------------------------------+

-An ObservedSensor is simply a combination of a Visit and a PhysicalSensor, but unlike most other DataUnit combinations (which are not typically DataUnits themselves), this one is both ubuiquitous and contains additional information: a ``region`` that represents the position of the observed sensor image on the sky.
+An :ref:`ObservedSensor <cs_table_ObservedSensor>` is simply a combination of a Visit and a PhysicalSensor, but unlike most other :ref:`DataUnit` combinations (which are not typically :ref:`DataUnits <DataUnit>` themselves), this one is both ubuiquitous and contains additional information: a ``region`` that represents the position of the observed sensor image on the sky.

 .. _cs_table_Snap: